A revenge six years in the making

 After the killing, Manjur's brother, Monir, also known as Picchi Monir, swore revenge.

-But both of them got arrested by police and sent to prisons in separate cases.
+But both of them were arrested by police and sent to prisons in separate cases.
 Ramjan was accused in at least eight criminal cases, while Monir in 13.

 Around eight months ago, Ramjan was released on bail almost six years after the murder.